Purdue-SoCET/atalla-models/README.md

 python run_graph.py --model basic --mode schedule --out-dir out/basic
 ```

-## Key Design Decisions

-**C compiler path for all compute ops.** ReLU, Softmax, GEMM, Conv, Linear, MaxPool, and Add
-generate AtallaC via kernel generators in `atalla-graph/kernels/`, compiled through ppci
-to `.s`, then scheduled and encoded by `build_compiler.compile_asm()`.
-MaxPool vertical
-max is on-chip; horizontal stride-select is post-processed in Python.

-**Kernel generators as a package.** Each kernel type (GEMM, ReLU, Softmax, MaxPool, Add) has
-its own generator in `atalla-graph/kernels/`. `c_emitter.py` calls these with per-layer
-parameters.
-Reference `.c` files for fixed sizes live in `atalla_tests/kernels/`.

-**`build_compiler.py` in `functional_sim/`.** Extended from Sahil's original to handle
-ppci's 3-register SDMA and 5-arg vreg formats. `_asm_encoding.py` provides the instruction
-encoding library. `compile_and_convert.py` is a CLI wrapper around the same engine.

-**Per-layer execution.** Each layer is a standalone emulator invocation.
-Activations pass
-between layers via the Python orchestrator.
-Stack pointer (`x2`) is set dynamically above
-all DRAM data to prevent compiler stack frames from corrupting tensor data.

 ## Validation Results

 | Model | Emulated | NumPy | Passthrough | Final cos sim |